-We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate responses are in place for children who are absent from school or who go missing from education.
-We will inform the local authority of any pupil who fails to attend school regularly, or who has been absent without school permission for a continuous period of 10 school days or more.
+We recognise that our safeguarding responsibilities are clearly linked to our responsibilities for ensuring that appropriate responses are in place for children who

 As a school we are aware of the potential for children with SEN to have additional barriers when it comes to safeguarding, the school recognises that this group can be more vulnerable to abuse and neglect.
 Disabled children may be especially vulnerable to abuse because they may have an impaired capacity to resist or avoid abuse.
 They may have speech, language and communication needs which may make it difficult to tell others what is happening.